Procom Technology: Success (1992–2000)

 Procom enjoyed a reputation for its breadth of data storage products in the early 1990s, the majority comprising hard-drive based network-attached storage (NAS) devices.
 In 1994, the company debuted the CD Tower line of CD-based NASes, intended for corporate clients whose networks frequently accessed and copied large amounts of data and software from CD.
 All drives in CD Tower units were SCSI-based; the initial lineup comprised a 7-drive unit, a 21-drive unit, and a 49-drive unit.
 In late 1995 or early 1996, Procom introduced the CD Tower Rax, a 56-drive unit with all hot-swappable components (barring the two redundant power supplies).
 The latter cost $69,000 in 1996.

 By late 1996, Procom had expanded internationally, with offices in France, Germany, and Canada, and employed 200 people in total.
-In 1997, five years after their first IPO went nowhere, the company filed to go public again on the Nasdaq.
+In 1997, five years after its first IPO went nowhere, the company filed to go public again on the Nasdaq.
 The IPO was a success, the company netting $18 million from the sale of 2 million shares.
 The four co-founders each sold the majority of their stake in the company while its ticker was worth $9 per share in 1997, the proceeds from this making each a millionaire.

 In the couple of years that followed the company experienced a precipitous decline in revenue owing to decreasing corporate interest in CD-based NASes in favor of developments in traditional, re-writable hard drive–based NASes, whose disk densities and cost-per-megabyte were quickly rivaling that of the CD-ROM.
 The company's stock price rebounded somewhat by the turn of the millennium, and in 2000 the company's stock was heavily affected by the dot-com boom, reaching an all-time high of $89.75 per share in March 2000 before dropping rapidly and bouncing again to $74 per share in June 2000 before stabilizing at $57.
 This was preceded by a six-quarter period of losses totaling $11 million and a 39-percent reduction in sales.